gaming-hacker/youtube-dl/README.md

     --list-extractors                         List all supported extractors
     --extractor-descriptions                  Output descriptions of all
                                               supported extractors
+    --determine-extractors                    List the extractor that would be used for each URL.
+Exit status
+                                              indicates at least one successful
+                                              match.
     --force-generic-extractor                 Force extraction to use the
                                               generic extractor
     --default-search PREFIX                   Use this prefix for unqualified